atuttle/unql-online-node/README.markdown

 ```
 > update checkins set location = "Gretchen's Flower Shop" where username=="bob" && location=="Gretchen's Pleasure Parlor"
 ```

-## How does it work?

-In a word: slowly.
-Each select makes a CouchDB temporary view with a map function that only emits if your condition is true.
-Delete/Update does the same, plus an additional bulk query with the results.
-Insert is pretty fast, though.

-Temporary views are basically performance catnip, so if you do one with a big database don't be surprised if couch starts drooling or tripping over its own feet.
-Above all, *do not build strings and send them to UnQL ever.* This is not a library for interacting with Couch from your code, just a way to run ad-hoc queries easily.

 ## How do I get it?